-- an actual basis; - a pro forma basis to give effect to the sale and issuance of shares of our common stock and warrants to purchase up to shares of our common stock offered by us in this offering, based on the assumed public offering price of \$ per share and accompanying warrant, the last reported sale price of our common stock on the OTCQB on , 2020, assuming no sale of pre-funded warrants in this offering, no exercise of the warrants being offered in this offering, that no value is attributed to such warrants and that such warrants are classified as and accounted for as equity, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us; and - a pro forma as-adjusted basis to give further effect to the Deerfield Debt Restructuring, including the use of a portion of the net proceeds from this offering to make the Deerfield Debt Payment and the related advisory payment.
+- an actual basis; and - a pro forma basis to give effect to (1) the sale and issuance of 4,340,277 shares of our common stock and warrants to purchase up to 4,340,277 shares of our common stock offered by us in this offering, based on the assumed public offering price of \$11.52 per share and accompanying warrant, the last reported sale price of our common stock on the OTCQB on December 24, 2020 (adjusted to give effect to the 1-for-16 reverse split described herein), assuming no sale of pre-funded warrants in this offering, no exercise of the warrants being offered in this offering, that no value is attributed to such warrants and that such warrants are classified as and accounted for as equity, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and (2) the Debt Restructuring, including the use of a portion of the net proceeds from this offering to make the Debt Payment and the related advisory payment.
+The advisory payment related to the Debt Restructuring is capitalized and will be amortized over the life of the debt remaining after the restructuring.
+The advisory payment is recorded as an offset to the remaining debt principal amount in the line item entitled Convertible notes, less current portion, net in the table below.